-To date, the use of information by managers of community health workforces has been lacking, often due to a dearth of proven methods to collect data on household health status or, where such systems do form management strategies and program decisions.
-In many cases lack of use of information may also systems, which often have the capacity to support adequate coverage. analysis and information use strategies.
+To date, the use of information by managers of community health workforces has been lacking, often due to a dearth of proven methods to collect data on household health status or, where such systems do exist, to an inability to effectively analyze data to in- Development of CHW subsystems should take into form management strategies and program decisions.
+In many cases lack of use of information may also stem from poor linkages with national information infrastructure development and support to facilitate systems, which often have the capacity to support adequate coverage. analysis and information use strategies.
 Training and human resource allocation should take the need for decentralized data management and utilization into account while ensuring the crucial link to national information systems.